HelixNGC7293/cyberpunk-anime-diffusion/README.md

 An AI model that generates cyberpunk anime characters!~

-Based of a finetuned Waifu Diffusion V1.3 Model with Stable Diffusion V1.5 New Vae using Dreambooth
+Based of a finetuned Waifu Diffusion V1.3 Model with Stable Diffusion V1.5 New Vae, training in Dreambooth

 by [DGSpitzer](https://www.youtube.com/channel/UCzzsYBF4qwtMwJaPJZ5SuPg)